Tzu Chi: Tzu Chi Hospital

 In addition to building hospitals the Tzu Chi College of Nursing was founded on 17 September 1989 in Hualien in order to address the shortage of nurses on Taiwan's east coast, with a focus on serving the poor.
 It was the first private nursing college in Taiwan to waive tuition for selected courses, in addition to providing full scholarships for qualified Taiwan aborigine students.

 Bone marrow registry

-Tzu Chi created a bone marrow registry, the Tzu Chi Bone Marrow Bank, in 1993 after a young follower of Cheng Yen was diagnosed with Leukemia.
+Tzu Chi created the Tzu Chi Bone Marrow Registry, in 1993 after a young follower of Cheng Yen was diagnosed with Leukemia.
 Cheng Yen referred to the concept of bone marrow donation as a way to "save a life without harming yourself."
 This effort to register bone marrow donors from an organization with such massive membership like Tzu Chi caused Taiwan to change its laws regarding organ donations.
 This registry became a division of the new Tzu Chi Stem Cells Center, which was founded to improve research and treatment capabilities.
 By 2007 the program had saved the lives of almost 1,500 people in 25 different countries.
 By 2008, Tzu Chi had registered more than 307,657 bone marrow donors.